futureplc/html-dom-document/README.md

 Utility::attribute('required', true); // disabled
 ```

-`Utility::attributes()` will take this a step further by doing the same with an array of key/value pairs, turning them into an HTML attribute string all together.
+`Utility::attributes()` will take this further by doing the same with an array of key/value pairs, turning them into an HTML attribute string altogether.

 ```php
 Utility::attributes([